Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Patient data analysis

-Data were motion corrected and temporally filtered using a 0.011 Hz high pass filter to remove low frequency drifts, and marginal linear models were fit to the time series data at each voxel to create summary statistic maps of task-related activation.
-In this last step, task related regressors were convolved with the canonical hemodynamic response function; temporal derivatives of resulting functions were also used as covariates of no interest.
-Preprocessing resulted in one unsmoothed $z$-statistic image for each fMRI resolution that summarized task-related activation over the course of the scans.
-We went on to use the generated test statistic maps as outcome data in our subsequent analysis, treating the contrast images as noisy measures of true activation.
+Details of our fMRI acquisition protocol and preprocessing are given in Appendix \ref{app:fmri}.
+Preprocessing resulted in one unsmoothed $z$-statistic image for each fMRI resolution that summarized task-related activation over the course of the functional scans.
 We fit our model to the patient 1 $z$-statistic image data to compare relative performance against a set of similar single-resolution alternative methods.
 With this analysis, our goal was to show how our method can be applied to identify peritumoral activations in patient data and to illustrate potential benefits to inference using combined spatial resolutions.
 In addition, we fit our model to the $z$-statistic images from patient 2 to illustrate the method's capacity to recover an estimate of activation in regions with signal loss.
 Signal loss in fMRI data can occur where tissue types with different magnetic field susceptibilities neighbor one another.
 This is a common problem encountered in presurgical applications, and can potentially lead to exclusion of areas of interest from the analysis \cite[e.g.][]{haller2009pitfalls, stippich2015clinical}.